ptekkis18/ptekkis18/README.md

 <br>

-# Here are my projects:
+# Here is my portfolio and my Projects: